Strong Interest Inventory – for career ideas that match interests

 The in depth analysis of your results will help you to see your level of interest in jobs against the 6 categories of Realistic, Investigative, Artistic, Social, Enterprising and Conventional.

-As well as a broad assessment it also looks at interests in depth and you can see at a glance the jobs that closely match your interests with the top 5 highlighted for easy identification.
+As well as a broad assessment, the Strong Interest Inventory also looks at interests in depth and you can see at a glance the jobs that closely match your interests with the top 5 highlighted for easy identification.
 The data is then broken down further as your responses are compared to 122 different occupations so you can spot the occupations that are undertaken by people of similar interests to you.

-This report is for you if you want to find out more about the types of jobs that match with your interests.
+This 9 page report is for you if you want to find out more about the types of jobs that match with your interests.
 This is an essential resource if you are:

 - Considering a career change